salvaoo/moviAI/README.md

 ## What it does?

 I give to the user the ability to search by genres and get the best 15 movies recommendations based on these genres.
-The recommendation is get from the new **gpt-3.5-turbo** from **openAI**.
-The user can also see the movie details, the people votes, etc..
+The recommendation is get from the new [gpt-3.5-turbo](https://platform.openai.com/docs/guides/chat) from **openAI**.
+The user can also see the movie details, the people votes, etc. I use the [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction) to get the movie information.

 ## Try it out